Yalding: Buildings

+Benover has the Woolpack Inn with a hung tiles frontage.

 Rivers

 Twyford Bridge crosses the River Medway.
 It is just downstream of the automatic sluice where the river drops from +11.2m to +7.41m above mean sea level, the navigation bears left through the Hampstead Rd Canal, and the Hampstead Lock, the main stream drops over the weir and sluice and is joined here by the River Teise (Lesser Teise) and both pass under Twyford Bridge.
 The river then flows in a loop towards the village where it is joined by the River Beult which has passed under Town Bridge.
 However the main stream of the River Teise flowed into the Beult near Benover, 3 km upstream of Town Bridge.
 Twyford Bridge is not navigable.
 Twyford bridge is 16 km from Allington, where the Medway becomes tidal.
 The medieval Town Bridge is built of ragstone in the 15th century, it has seven arches and spans the Beult and the marshy ground each side.
 It is reputed to be the longest existing medieval bridge in Kent being 150m in length.

 Riverside dwellings on the River Beult, photographed from Town Bridge.